backand/docs/docs/getting_started/sdk.md

 #### Arguments
 * username - the user to authenticate
 * password - the user's password
-* appname - the app the user is signing in to, optinal if you already set the app name in the setAppName configuration property
+* appname - the app the user is signing in to (optional if you have already set the app name using the setAppName configuration property)

 ### signUp
 #### Usage